New Day, New Chapter

 Or this could be the job that you thought you were indispensable at.
 You worked long hours – days, nights and weekends spent away from your family.
 You poured your heart and soul and even your identity into the job and they fired you or laid you off, or the company shut its doors.
 No warning, no idea it was going to happen.
 You are devastated.
 You feel you are a failure.
 You feel like you were used up and then thrown out with the trash.

 Or maybe something terrible happens.
 Like my sister, your only child is murdered.
 The loss of the child ends your marriage and you find yourself lost and alone.
 Or maybe it is tragic news for your personal health.
-So many possibilities of tragic things that can happen in our life, that leave us lost, alone, afraid and thinking that our life is over.
+So many possibilities of tragic things that can happen in your life, that leaves you lost, alone, afraid and thinking that your life is over.

-The thing that all these stories have in common, is that we need to grieve what the loss to us is.
-We need to go through the stages of grief for the loss, and then let go of the guilt, anger, lost love, loss or betrayal.
-It seems that when these things come into our lives we get into a fighting mode.
-We fight to hold to what is falling off the edge of the tracks, and then we fight to let it go before it drags us down the chasm with it.
+The thing that all these stories have in common, is that you need to grieve what the loss to you is.
+You need to go through the stages of grief for the loss.
+You need to work through and let go of the guilt, anger, lost love, loss or betrayal.
+It seems that when these things come into your life you get into a fighting mode.
+You fight to hold on to what is falling off the edge of the tracks.
+Then you fight to let it go before it drags you down into the chasm.

 “Grief never ends . . .
 But it changes.
 It’s a passage, not a place to stay.
 Grief is not a sign of weakness, nor a lack of faith . . .
 It is the price of love” – Unknown

 There always comes the day when you feel like you’re actually going to start to live again.
 It starts gradually.
 You find yourself smiling or laughing.
 It might shock you at first.
 But gradually the grief lessens, and the joys start coming back into your life.
 You become less scared.
 You are less terrified that you are so broken that you won’t be whole again.